How can Blockchain Technology Drive Sustainability?

 4. Carbon Credits and Emissions Trading

 Blockchain can make carbon credit trading more transparent and efficient by creating tamper-proof records of emissions.
-This reduces the risk of double counting and fraud, making programs more effective.
+This reduces the risk of double counting and fraud, making carbon offset programs more effective.

 Example: IBM and Energy Blockchain Lab